Check redis-status

 Number

-The networks write rate per second in KB/sec
+The network write rate per second in KB/sec

 stats_keyspace_hits